 Patriot utilizes the Black-Scholes valuation model for estimating fair value of stock compensation for options awarded to officers and employees.
 Each grant is evaluated based upon assumptions at the time of grant.
-The assumptions are no dividend yield, expected volatility between 26% and 46%, risk-free interest rate of .3 to 3.9% and expected life of 3.0 to 7.0 years.
+The assumptions are no dividend yield, expected volatility between 26% and 46%, risk-free interest rate of .3 to 3.0% and expected life of 3.0 to 7.0 years.

-The dividend yield of zero is based on the fact that Patriot does not pay cash dividends and has no present intention to pay cash dividends.
+The dividend yield of zero is based on the fact that Patriot has not paid cash dividends.
 Expected volatility is estimated based on historical experience over a period equivalent to the expected life in years.
 The risk-free interest rate is based on the U.S. Treasury constant maturity interest rate at the date of grant with a term consistent with the expected life of the options granted.
 The expected life calculation is based on the observed and expected time to exercise options by the employees.